davew-msft/datasciencehack/Challenge02.md

 #### Hints

-* Use the **Python 3.5** kernel in Jupyterhub on your DSVM.
+* Use the **Python 3.5** kernel
-* Base your initial solution on the code in the sample notebook.
+* Steal the code from the sample notebook you just ran.
+But make Base your initial solution on the code in the sample notebook.
 * To improve the model's performance, try adding more convolutional and pool layers, or using more training epochs.
 * Try to avoid *overfitting* your model to the training data.
 One sign of this is that after your training and validation loss metrics converge, the training loss continues to drop but your validation loss stays the same or rises (as shown in the image above).
 The end result is a model that performs well when predicting the classes of images that it has been trained on, but which does not generalize well to new images.
 * Techniques to help avoid overfitting include:
   * Including *drop* layers to randomly remove some features from the model.
   * Augmenting the data with re-oriented, skewed, or otherwise altered versions of training images.
+    * try "rotating" your images a bit

 ### 3. Use your model with new data